crazii/SBEMU/README.md

 ### Installing DJGPP on DOS

 With the source code increasing, it's not recommended to build from DOS.
-Also the DJGPP DOS build doesn't use -O2 and -flto, beucause the GCC version is old and buggy with -O2.
+Also the DJGPP DOS build doesn't use -O2 and -flto, because the GCC version is old and buggy with -O2.

 If building the project on DOS is needed, download the original DJGPP from here: https://www.delorie.com/djgpp/zip-picker.html It has make utility too.
 * Select `MS-DOS,OpenDOS,PC-DOS` in the `Which operating system will you be using?` drop down,
 * Check `C++` checkbox on `Which programming languages will you be using?`
 * Click `Tell me which files I need`
-* Unpack all the zip files into a same folder, and put it on your DOS partion (i.e. C:\DJGPP)
+* Unpack all the zip files into a same folder, and put it on your DOS partition (i.e. C:\DJGPP)

 [DOSLFN](http://www.adoxa.altervista.org/doslfn/) is also need to perform build.
 The PATH env needs to be set properly before building.